 Stay Open Minded

 Something that’s really important to keep in mind when you’re shopping vintage is that you never know what you’re looking for.
 Ever found yourself going out to buy something specific like a simple black dress and finding it near impossible to do that because you’re searching too hard?
-Its the same in vintage shops.
+It’s the same in vintage shops.
 The best way to shop in them is to enter not knowing what you’re looking for.
-You never know what you’ll end up coming out with…but isn’t that part of the excitement of vintage shopping?
+You never know what you’ll end up coming out wit.
+But isn’t that part of the excitement of shopping for vintage fashion?

 Know your sizing